 - Refine the color pick or reference point by using the 2-D color wheel’s Hue, Saturation, and Lightness sliders, if necessary.
 Note that the wheel’s Hue slider is built-in and adjusted using the center handle.

-- Adjust the chosen color(s) using the Hue, Saturation, Lightness Amount, and Uniformity sliders.
-Dragging the Uniformity sliders to the right adjusts the Hue, Saturation, and Lightness in the selection range closer to that of the picked color.
+- Adjust the chosen color(s) using the Hue, Saturation, Lightness Amount slider under the Uniformity section.
+Dragging the Uniformity sliders to the right adjusts the hue, saturation, and lightness in the selection range closer to that of the picked color.
 The color(s) will be adjusted instantly in the Viewer.